 \section{Abstract}

 The possibility that primordial black holes (PBHs) form a part of dark matter has been considered over a wide mass range from the Planck mass ($10^{-5}~\rm g$) to the level of the supermassive black hole in the center of the galaxy.
-Primordial origin might be one of the most important formation channel of massive black holes.
-We propose the lensing effect of very long baseline interferometer observations of compact radio sources with extremely high angular resolution as a promising probe for the presence of intergalactic PBHs in the mass range $\sim10^2$-$10^9~M_{\odot}$.
-For a sample of well-measured 543 compact radio sources, no millilensing multiple images are found with angular separations between $0.2$ milliarcsecond and $50$ milliarcseconds.
-From this null search result, we derive that the fraction of dark matter made up of PBHs in the mass range $\sim10^4$-$10^8~M_{\odot}$ is $\lesssim0.56\%$ at $68\%$ confidence level.
+Primordial origin might be one of the most important formation channel of supermassive black holes.
+We use the non-detection of lensing effect of very long baseline interferometer observations of compact radio sources with extremely high angular resolution as a promising probe to constrain the abundance of intergalactic PBHs in the mass range $\sim10^4$-$10^9~M_{\odot}$.
+For a sample of well-measured 543 flat-spectrum compact radio sources, no milli-lensed images are found with angular separations between $1.5$ milli-arcseconds and $50$ milli-arcseconds.
+From this null search result, we derive that the fraction of dark matter made up of supermassive PBHs in the mass range $\sim10^6$-$10^8~M_{\odot}$ is $\lesssim1.48\%$ at $95\%$ confidence level.
+This constraints would be significantly improved due to the rapid increase of the number of measured compact radio sources.
+For instance, on the basis of none confirmed milli-lensing candidate in the latest $\sim14000$ sources, we derive the abundance of supermassive PBHs and obtain that it is $\lesssim0.06\%$ at $95\%$ confidence level.